IMMIGRATE AND BUILD A BRIGHT FUTURE FOR YOU AND YOUR FAMILY

 If you are a Lebanese national living in Lebanon or anywhere else, we invite you contact us to assist you and your family to immigrate to Canada.
 We stand strong, together!

-When contacting our team, please make sure to mention that you are a Lebanese national, in order for us to waive your initial consultation fees.
+When contacting our team, please make sure to mention that you are a Lebanese national, in order for us to discount your initial consultation fees.
 We will honor our immigration service offers to our Lebanese clients for as long as we can.

 During this time of uncertainty, we at Encubate want to ensure that you are all being safe and taking precautionary measures to prevent the spread of coronavirus (COVID-19).
 At this time, there are a lot of questions that are circulating around regarding the status of visitors, students and workers in Canada who are not able to leave the country or are not able to finish their program of study.
 Questions like: